 - Key dates of the challenge organization and submission guidelines

 - Pipeline integration information: how segmentation algorithms will be run on the computing platform

 - General information and details on the evaluation metrics for the challenge

 Workshop Results and Challenge Continuation

 The workshop has taken place on October 21, 2016, with a total of 13 participating teams.
 Presentations from the different teams, proceedings and results of the challenge are available on the challenge day page.
 A journal article is available at Nature scientific reports on the challenge results, it should be cited whenever using the challenge data or results.
 It is available at the following DOI: https://dx.doi.org/10.1038/s41598-018-31911-7.
 Supplemental results data is avilable at zenodo: http://doi.org/10.5281/zenodo.1307653

 The challenge is now closed for submissions.
-We are actively looking for ways to open the whole challenge dataset.
-News will come in time on the data access page on this website.
+We have now opened the whole challenge dataset.

 For any enquiries on the challenge or the website, please contact: email@example.com